-If you live in a unit that has failed the HQS inspection and the housing assistance payment (HAP) is under HAP abatement (stopped payment) for 180 days or more, HPD will not require you to start the move process, or have the issue resolved, before June 30, 2021.
+If you live in a unit that has failed the HQS inspection and the housing assistance payment (HAP) is under HAP abatement (stopped payment) for 180 days or more, HPD will not require you to start the move process, or have the issue resolved, Until further notice.

 If there is a life-threatening condition in your unit, call 311.

 HPD is continuing to delay subsidy terminations under the following situations: